Nakhon Pathom province

 Nakhon Pathom (จังหวัดนครปฐม, /th/, (Pronunciation)) is one of the central provinces (changwat) of Thailand.
 Neighbouring provinces are (from north clockwise) Suphan Buri, Ayutthaya, Nonthaburi, Bangkok, Samut Sakhon, Ratchaburi, and Kanchanaburi.
 The capital city of Nakhon Pathom province is Nakhon Pathom.

-Nakhon Pathom province is home to the Phra Pathommachedi, a chedi commissioned by King Mongkut (Rama IV) and completed by King Chulalongkorn (Rama V) in 1870.
-The chedi is a reminder of the long vanished Dvaravati civilization that once flourished here and by tradition Nakhon Pathom is where Buddhism first came to Thailand.
-The province itself is known for its many fruit orchards.
+Nakhon Pathom province is home to the Phra Pathommachedi, a chedi rebuilt on the orders of King Mongkut (Rama IV) and completed under King Chulalongkorn (Rama V) in 1870.
+The Dvaravati period is represented here by a large moated town and its monuments, and by tradition Nakhon Pathom is where Buddhism first reached Thailand.
+The province is known for its fruit orchards.